 The child's targets and support are reviewed with teachers, parents and carers (and the child where possible) once a term.
-The teacher holds the responsibility for evidencing progress according to the outcomes evidenced in the plans.
+The teacher holds the responsibility for evidencing progress according to the outcomes identified in the plans, or for children on SEN support, the progress is measured against the targets identified in the IEP.